prikhi/pencil/docs/source/reference/datatypes.rst

 Pencil supports various data types for shape properties.
 Some of them are equivalent to data types in popular programming languages while the others are for convenience.

-This document lists all supported data types in Pencil, each with both JavaScript syntax and XML syntax for use in stencil coding.
-Most of the supported data types have at least one way end-user can modify the value.
+This document lists all supported data types in Pencil, with both JavaScript syntax and XML syntax for use in stencil coding.
+Most of the supported data types have at least one way end-users can modify the value from the GUI.

 Alignment